tomaszs/Spoticy/README.md

-# Spoticy - A Private Music Server
+# Spoticy - A Zero Knowledge Music Server & Player

 Spoticy is a private, free, open source, zero knowledge music server and player.
 It allows you to build your own playlist of music, and listen to it from anywhere in the world.